 I created a fake profile of a hot but crazy chick ten years older than myself on Tinder.
 Then I set up a date with a quiet, shy, geeky dork of a guy in his twenties and let him take me to dinner with no intention of doing anything but free eats.
 I did my make up in such a way that he had no idea I was still a teenager.
 I got to eat free at Olive Garden and act like an old crazy bitch – double win!
 I think I was both flattered and amused he bought my fake persona which was really ancient (26 years old).

 I stole candy from a baby once.
 I am kidding of course – but who gives actual candy to a baby?
 Babies don’t even have teeth and need nutrition.
 I don’t know what you feed babies, but it’s probably not candy.

 So now that you know some of my extra-secret secrets, and I’ve established that I am kind of a selfish bitch and proud of it, let me tell you why I started this journal.

 It all began last week when I came home from school.
 I love art class, but it’s one of my last periods of the day and I love cutting school even more.

 I swung the door open and marched into my living room.
-I find that if I storm into the house with an angry expression my mom may not ask me how my day went.
+I find that if I storm into the house with an angry expression my mom will most likely not ask me how my day went.
 I don’t actually care if she knows how my day went – I just don’t like wasting my time with small talk.